drg-strat-roulette/drg-strat-roulette/README.md

 -   [x] Deploy to public location
 -   [x] Bug reports, feature requests, and strategy submissions
 -   [x] Weight strategies based on chance of mission requirements being met
+-   [x] Way to see the list of of all strategies

 ### Achievements